 On September 25, 2019, the Securities and Exchange Commission (the “SEC”) adopted new Rule 6c-11 under the Investment Company Act of 1940 (the “IC Act”) requiring certain exchange-traded funds (“ETFs”) to operate without exemptive relief if they satisfy conditions designed to promote investor protection.1 In its adopting release, the SEC stated that the rule “will modernize the regulatory framework for ETFs” and that the rule is “designed to further important Commission objectives, including establishing a consistent, transparent, and efficient regulatory framework for ETFs and facilitating greater competition and innovation among ETFs.”2

 The new rule will allow eligible ETFs to operate without first receiving an exemptive order from the SEC.
 Additionally, the rule codifies much of the relief granted in prior exemptive orders and eliminates the distinction between index-based ETFs and actively managed ETFs.
-The rule will become effective sixty days after it is published in the Federal Register and rescind existing exemptive orders for ETFs eligible to rely on the rule one year later.3
+The rule will become effective on December 23, 2019, with an expected compliance date of December 23, 2020.
+On the compliance date, all existing exemptive orders for ETFs eligible to rely on the rule are expected to be rescinded.3

 The SEC also issued a new exemptive order related to certain rules promulgated under the Securities Exchange Act of 1934 (“Exchange Act”).
 This new exemptive order harmonizes prior relief from requirements set forth under Exchange Act Section 11(d)(1) and Rules 10b-10, 15c-1, 15c-16, and 14e-5 for ETF issuers and broker-dealers able to rely on the new rule.
 However, parties unable to rely on the new rule will still be required to rely on prior relief granted on a class-by-class basis.

 Overview of the Rule